karenying/blog.karenying.com/content/posts/2020-06-16--adding-transitions-to-a-react-carousel-with-material-ui.md

 `gist:karenying/7961078e3ce798986f42082832f1cb02/app-js`

-Since we indexed into the 4th item, the rendered slide should be yellow with the title “Slide 4”:
+Since we indexed into the 4th item, the rendered slide should be yellow with the title "Slide 4":

 ![](https://cdn-images-1.medium.com/max/3722/1*zSsw45LvQ35lrTre7WveCQ.png)